mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 If you don't provide the information requested as a minimum, the person who might try to help you has to ask you for it, so please save them the trouble and provide the information upfront.
 Also, importantly, please be polite.
 Mautic is an open source project, and people are giving their free time to help you.

 If you are sure that you have discovered a bug and you want to report it to developers, you can :xref:`Mautic Github New Issue` on GitHub.
-GitHub is not the right place to request support or ask for help with configuration errors.
+GitHub isn't the right place to request support or ask for help with configuration errors.
 Always post on the forums first if you aren't sure, if a bug report is appropriate this can link to the forum thread.